willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Thus, survival probability increases with longevity parameter $\psi$, while longer intervals $\Delta t$ increase mortality risk exponentially.

-**Recruitment** - We combined U.S. and Québec inventory data to capture a broader climatic range.
+For recruitment, we combined U.S. and Québec inventory data to capture a broader climatic range.
 However, these inventories differ in protocols for recording seedlings and saplings, including size thresholds.
 We therefore defined recruitment as the ingrowth of individuals into the adult population (DBH $\ge$ 12.7 cm).